 Dr. Greenleaf, the founding director of the criminal justice major at Elmhurst College, is a former police sergeant in Albuquerque, New Mexico, and executive director of the Community Policing Institute in Oregon.
 His specialty is in criminological theory and international policing.
 He has published his research in numerous journals, including Criminology, Journal of Research in Crime and Delinquency, Asian Journal of Criminology, Journal of Criminal Justice, Journal of Ethnicity in Criminal Justice and Western Criminological Review.
 He has been an invited speaker at numerous universities in the People's Republic of China, including Hua Zhong University (Wuhan), Southwestern University of Finance and Economics (Chengdu), and Shanghai University of Political Science and Law.
-He is currently working on the government’s response to mass demonstrations in the PRC.
 Dr. Greenleaf is a member of the American Society of Criminology and the Association of Chinese Criminal Justice and Criminology.

 Sarah M. Smith

 Dr. Smith specializes in corrections, deviance and social control, and prisoner re-entry.
 She also is interested in gender and crime and criminological theory.
 She completed her undergraduate degree at The College of William and Mary and her M.A. in sociology from George Washington University.
 She has studied the prison system in the state of California focusing on procedural issues as well as parole.

 Mr. Heerdt teaches in the areas of criminal investigation and organized and white collar crime.
 He has 22 years of experience with the Chicago Police Departments and has been assigned as a homicide detective for 11 years.
 He also has patrol experience in gang and narcotics investigations.